codefresh-io/cap-docs.codefresh.io/_docs/pipelines/monitoring-pipelines.md

 toc: true
 ---

-Once a pipeline is created, runs, and submits a workflow, CSDP continuously collects and displays real-time info and analytics on the pipeline and its workflows.
+Once a pipeline is created, and submits a workflow, Codefresh continuously collects and displays real-time info and analytics on the pipeline and its workflows.

-There are several options to monitor pipeline and workflow activity:
+There are several ways to monitor pipeline and workflow activity:

 * Activity Log notifications: Monitor sensor and event-source logs.
 * Aggregated and granular data visualizations: See data for all pipelines in the global aggregated view, or for a single pipeline, its workflows and steps, for a detailed granular view.
 Analyze and compare resource consumption, and identify trends through KPI metrics.
 * Interactive workflow-step visualizations: Filter workflow steps by node type, results, and more, in YAML and tree formats.
+* Argo Events in workflows:
 * Workflow logs: Real-time logs for ongoing workflows, and archived logs for completed workflows.